PradHolla/SimpFileConv/README.md

 xdg-open 'Final Report.pdf'
 ```

 This sums up the purpose of this minor project.
 There is no limit for the size of a file.
 Files of any size can be given for conversion.
 The complete report of this project can be viewed to know more about this minor project.
-It can be accessed via File Explorer or even by the entering the above command.
+It can be accessed via File Explorer or by the entering the above command.